What good is a fire alarm if you can not hear or identify it?

-As a fire alert message service they are the perfect systems for informing, within seconds, staff, visitors,fire safety advisers and fire Marshall's, that an incident has taken place therefore enabling them to react and respond instantly, even when off site.
+As an emergency alert message service the HFAS is the perfect system for informing within seconds, staff, visitors, fire safety advisers and fire marshals, that an incident has taken place therefore enabling them to react and respond instantly, even when off site.

 Don't let a fire be a deaf trap.

-With 17 years experience in assisting and providing solutions we are able to offer the most cost effective products available without compromising performance
+With 17 years experience in assisting and providing solutions we are able to offer the most cost effective product available without compromising performance

 and WITHOUT pagers.

-Our solutions allow Deaf or Hard of Hearing people to use what they always have with them, a mobile phone.
+Our solution allow Deaf or Hard of Hearing people to use what they always have with them, a mobile phone.

 All Mobile Phones have a Vibrate Facility.

-Amongst our many installed sites are many well known Academic and Corporate buildings.
+Amongst our numerous installed sites are many well known

 The Text Relay Service has a proven service availability.